forestgrape/coronavirus/transmission.md

 <p id="biological-properties">---</p>

 ### Evidence from Biological Properties
+[in rework since *not* correct]

-From the [Habitat of the Betacoronavirus](./index.md#habitat) lower respiratory tract entry for Sars-CoV-1 and MERS is obligate for infection.
+From the [Habitat of the Betacoronavirus](./index.md#habitat) lower respiratory tract entry for MERS and SARS-1 is obligate for infection.
 For Sars-CoV-2 lower respiratory tract entry is likely for patients developing ARDS.
 As described in [particles deposition](#particles-deposition) only aerosols and tiny dry particulates enter the lower respiratory tract.
-So the two primary transmission forms are aerosol and dry form.
-Since aerosols usually are cleared quite well with the mucus flow, the dry form is likely more infectious.

 <p id="spread-patterns">---</p>